 I found out that the reason why Jesse’s name always comes first before Christian’s is that before Tess gave birth and was looking for baby names, she wanted the twins to be named J and C (to be like Jesus Christ).
 Thus, Jesse and Christian!
 They are half-American and half-Filipino, but wholly inspiring.
 Their Fan Club is called Perkinspired and I think I just became an unofficial member.

-Mommy Tess says, “There is no greater joy than to heart that my children are walking in God’s truth.
+Mommy Tess says, “There is no greater joy than to hear that my children are walking in God’s truth.
 Whenever there are mall shows, they point their fans to the One they admire.
 Many of the fans have come to visit at the Cup of Faith while the twins work.
 I would say, ‘Follow the twins but ultimately follow Who they follow… Jesus.'”

 Lord, how wonderfully the twins turned out, being salt and light to the world with some neons, too!
 May You continue to guard and guide them as You expand their borders as they joyfully and passionately walk in the path You have planned for them giving glory to Your name wherever they go.
 Thank You for Tarny and Tess and the people who surround them for their diligence and perseverance to finish the race and all for the glory of God.